Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 Live band planning process

-From first enquiry through offer, booking, detail planning and technical setup to soundcheck and performance.
+From first enquiry through quote, booking, detailed planning and technical setup to soundcheck and performance.

 Gala live band Vienna

-Decision guide for galas, award shows, charity events and representative evening occasions in Vienna.
+Decision guide for galas, award shows, charity events and formal evening events in Vienna.

 Premium event band Vienna